feedyard/feed-kube-bench/README.md

 Customize `cfg/1.13/master.yaml` and `cfg/1.13/node.yaml` to match enterprise policy.
 The examples shown are for local development kubernetes and would not be appropriate for pipeline environment clusters.

+### Explore

+Passing the checks yaml files to a standard image instead of building image with pre-configured checks.